dkdfirefly/adb/project_2/README.md

     When a user query is specified, first the query is passed to the Freebase search API.
 The results are sequentially traversed until at least one category of the topic in the result(also found using Freebase Search API) matches with our predefined set of allowed categories.

     For each of the category the result belongs to, the corresponding property values are extracted from the JSON output and printed in the infobox format.

+    **Note:**

+    - We have grouped the properties by type, that is League-Team, League-Person and Person-Team properties are not mixed.
+However, all the person properties are grouped under a single header.
+The preference order is League followed by sports team and person at last

     Part 2:
     -------